IBM/watson-machine-learning-model-deploy/README.md

 ## Flow

 1. User creates a project in Watson Studio using a Jupyter notebook, Python 3.5, and Spark.
-2. User uses DB2 Warehouse in the Cloud to load and read data.
+2. User uses Db2 Warehouse in the Cloud to load and read data.
-3. User uses Pyspark to create a pipeline, train a model, and store the model using Watson Machine Learning.
+3. User uses PySpark to create a pipeline, train a model, and store the model using Watson Machine Learning.

 ## Prerequisites